michaelcmartin/Ophis/platform/README.txt

                contains a .PRG file header, a short BASIC program that launches the machine language program, and a prologue and epilogue that prepare memory for your use and then clean it up again when you are done.
-Memory locations $02 through $7F on the zero page are available for your use, and the program lives at the beginning a contiguous block of RAM from $0800 through $CF81.
+Memory locations $02 through $8F on the zero page are available for your use, and the program lives at the beginning a contiguous block of RAM from $0800 through $CFFF.
 The BASIC ROM is swapped out of memory (leaving $A000-$BFFF as RAM) for the duration of your program.
+BASIC's working storage on the zero page is backed up in the RAM underneath the KERNAL ROM while your program runs.

 c64kernal.oph: A collection of standard aliases for the KERNAL routines on the
                Commodore 64.
 Names for these routines have been chosen to match